Codeux-Software/Textual/README.md

 ## Supporting Textual

-It is asked out of kindness that those with the power to build Textual do not abuse it to freely distribute it to hundreds of users.
-Textual exists as an open source project for two reasons: The first reason is to allow the open source community as a whole to contribute.
-The second reason is to assist other Objective-C developers by showing certain solutions to tasks they may face.
-A lot of work has been put into the project by the original authors as well as those who have contributed.
+Please do not abuse the power to build Textual in order to freely distribute it to hundreds of users.
 The copy of Textual in the Mac App Store helps fund the project.
-Therefore, what is asked above, is asked out of respect so that the project can continue to thrive.
+Therefore, what is asked, is asked out of respect so that the project can continue to thrive.

 ## Note Regarding Support

-Please be aware while it is within your right to compile Textual and redistribute it unlimited times; **we will not provide support for the building process as it encourages use of potentially unstable code**.
+Please be aware that while it is within your right to compile Textual, **we will not provide support for the building process as it encourages use of potentially unstable code**.
 However, once built, general support for easy to answer questions related to the actual use of the application is still available at any time.

 ## Note Regarding Code Signing